-6. Why must we send in canceled checks or other proof of payment?
+5. Why must agencies send in canceled checks or other proof of payment?
 Can't a bill from the trainer/developer suffice?

 Cancelled check/credit card/statement/bank statement is required for auditing purposes to confirm actual expenses paid.
 Failure to provide proof of payment may result in non-payment of the entire invoice or disallowances for unconfirmed expenses.